linz/topo-workflows/templates/common/README.md

 ## Read File - `tpl-read-file`

-Template to copy a file from an AWS S3 location and output the file contents as a workflow parameter.
+Template to copy a file from an AWS S3 location to the local filesystem and output the file contents as a workflow parameter.

 Example usage: